wangd12rpi/FinLoRA/docs/source/fine-tuning/lora_methods.rst

    :align: center
    :alt: Model M Architecture

-Say we pre-tuned M with two tasks.
+Assume we pre-tuned M with two tasks.
 Task 1 is **Masked Language Modeling (MLM)**, where we mask some words in a sentence, and the task is to predict the sentence with the masked tokens filled in.
 Task 2 is **Next Sentence Predicting (NSP)**, where the task is to predict if, given 2 sentences, whether sentence A comes before sentence B.

-Say we want to fine-tune pre-trained model M on a new task **Named Entity Recognition (NER)**, where the task is to annotate one entity (location/person/organization) per sentence in a financial task.
+If we want to fine-tune pre-trained model M on a new task **Named Entity Recognition (NER)**, where the task is to annotate one entity (location/person/organization) per sentence in a financial task.

 When we fine-tune the model, all parameters are updated during back-propagation.
 Back-propagation is where we compare the error (difference between the predicted output and the actual output) and send the error backwards through the model, computing the gradient of error with respect to each weight.
 A pictorial representation is below.